 If possible, help them gain access to resources they don’t have.
 Help them develop a safety plan to get away from their abusers.
 If you can, give them access to transportation and information about shelters.

-You should never force someone with battered woman syndrome to do something, however.
-They’re already being controlled by one person.
-And if you force them to leave before they’re ready, there’s a good chance they’ll go back to the abuser, putting them in even more danger.
+It’s important to remember that you should never force someone with battered woman syndrome to take action.
+If you try forcing them to leave before they’re ready, they may go back to the abuser.

 Battered woman syndrome is often accompanied by legal issues.
-Women who press charges against their abusers, for example, need to testify against them in court.
-Women leaving abusive relationships may also file restraining orders to keep their abusers away from them and their family.
+People who press charges against their abusers, for example, need to testify against them in court.
+People leaving abusive relationships may also file restraining orders against their abusers.

 Many states recognize battered woman syndrome as a serious mental health condition.
-As a result, many of these states have laws that account for violent outbursts from battered women who injure or even kill their abusers.
-Legally, it can be argued (and won) that these instances were the result of severe mental distress or done in self-defense.
+As a result, many of them have laws that account for battered people who fight back against their abusers.